silentrob/superscriptjs.com/documentation/_scripting-content.md

 The above example is contrived, remember you can also require the module and call the function directly from within the plugin code.
 This is also true for other NPM modules.

+### what is `this`
+Custom functions are called in their own scope.
+This is done to give you control over most of the imprtant bits of the system.

+`this.message`

+We expose the entire message object which is broken down 12 diffent ways and includes all the words in raw and lemma form, all the parts-of-speech and even compound 'things' like entities and dates.

+`this.user`

+The user who sent the message as we know them.
+This will allow us to see the past messages in their history, how many conversaion replies we have had, and when the conversation started.

+We also have direct access to the users memory.

+`this.user.memory` and `this.user.memory.db`

+From the user memory you can query a sub-level graph DB for known facts the user may have shared or save new ones.

+`this.botfacts` and `this.botfacts.db`

+This is identical to the sub-level graph for the user except it contains only things about the bot and can be loaded on init.

+`this.facts` and `this.facts.db`

+This is simular to the users sub-level graph except it contains all the global facts.

+`this.topicSystem`

+We expose the topic system to the plugins in the even you want to create a new topic reply or trigger dynamically.

+Because you are in the fun wild world of Node.js you can also install any library from NPM and use it, and since the plugs are async, you can even make calls to Databases, API's or other remote web services.

 <div class="doc-box doc-info">
   There will be an entire doc on custom functions, but for now, explore <b>this</b> inside the plugin and review the test suite to get a better picture of some of the things possible.